RezaOwliaei/patterns-practices/docs/tell-dont-ask.md

 # Tell, Don't Ask

-Summary
+## Summary

-- The "Tell, Don't Ask" principle encourages sending commands to objects (telling them what to do) rather than querying their state and making decisions externally (asking).
+Tell, Don't Ask encourages sending commands to objects (telling them what to do) instead of querying their state and making decisions externally.

-Motivation
+## Why this matters

-- Keeps behavior and data together (encapsulation).
+- Keeps behavior and data together, reinforcing encapsulation.
-- Prevents logic duplication across the codebase.
-- Makes code more robust by preventing external components from assuming internal representation.
+- Reduces duplicated logic and coupling between components.

-When to use
+## When to use / Use-cases

-- Whenever an object can perform an operation that affects its own state.
+- When an object can perform the operation that affects its state (e.g., carts, orders, aggregates).

-TypeScript example (anti-pattern)
+## When not to use / Anti-signals

+- Small utility structs or immutable value objects where querying and computing externally is fine.

+## How it works (concept)

+Expose command-like methods on the object so callers express intent (e.g., `increaseQty`) and let the object enforce its own invariants.

+## Bad Example (TypeScript) ❌

 ```ts
 class Cart {
   private items: { id: string; qty: number }[] = [];